obsidiansystems/obelisk/lib/route/docs/introduction.md

 The `enumEncoder` uses the `Universe` typeclass to ensure coverage for every possible value for type `p`.
 We need an instance of this typeclass for our `MyRoute` type in order to use `enumEncoder`, we don't have to do much as there is a default implementation for any type that has instances for `Enum` and `Bounded`, which we have already derived.

+You may need to import the `Data.Universe` module if you haven't already.

-So all we need to do is declare that we have an instance for our type like so:
+Then declare an instance for our type like so:

 ```haskell
 instance Universe MyRoute